Patrick Lynch (educationalist)

-Brother Sir Patrick Joseph Lynch KNZM QSO (born 18 March 1942) is a New Zealand educationalist.
+Sir Patrick Joseph Lynch KNZM QSO (born 18 March 1942) is a New Zealand educationalist.

 Biography

 Born in Auckland on 18 March 1942, Lynch grew up in Auckland in the suburb of Papatoetoe and attended De La Salle College, Mangere East.
 He studied at the Catholic College of Education, Sydney, and became a religious brother of the De La Salle Order.
 Lynch went on to graduate from the University of Auckland with a Bachelor of Arts in 1972, and obtained a Diploma of Human Development from La Salle University in 1976, and a Diploma of Education from Massey University in 1977.

 Lynch taught at various Catholic schools between 1963 and 1993, and was principal of De La Salle College, Auckland, from 1979 to 1993.
 He served as president of the Secondary Principals Association of New Zealand (SPANZ) from 1992 until 1994, and then, while remaining a member of the De La Salle Brothers Community at Mangere East, chief executive of the New Zealand Catholic Education Office (NZCEO), a position he held for 21 years from 1994 until 2015.